 The Reality: Unfortunately, there is no universal cure for HIV or AIDS right now.
 Recent improvements in HIV drugs have made it possible for many HIV+ people to live long, healthy, and full lives.
-In addition, there have been isolated cases in which someone previously infected with HIV no longer has detectable virus in their system.
+In addition, there have been isolated cases in which someone previously infected with HIV no longer has detectable virus in their system that is able to replicate, or multiply and spread.
 The Berlin patient is one example -- a man who was diagnosed with HIV in 1995, received an HIV-resistant donor's stem cells for his bone marrow transplant in 2007, and is now reported to be HIV-free.
 Another example is a toddler from Mississippi who was born with HIV, treated with HIV drugs for 18 months, and then stopped.
 After five months of not taking any HIV drugs, she was found to have no detectable virus.
 There is debate about whether either of these people is actually 'cured' of HIV -- only time will tell.
 Although both cases provide hope and clues for a potential cure, and scientists are working hard to find one, there is no universal cure yet.

 The Myth: "It is not AIDS that kills people; it is the medicines they take!"